OAI/learn.openapis.org/specification/structure.md

 ---
 layout: default
-title: Structure of an OpenAPI Document
+title: Structure of an OpenAPI Description
 parent: The OpenAPI Specification Explained
 nav_order: 1
 ---

-# Structure of an OpenAPI Document
+# Structure of an OpenAPI Description

-An OpenAPI document describes an HTTP-like API in one or more machine-readable files.
-This page describes the syntax of these files and the minimal structure they must contain.
+An OpenAPI Description (OAD) describes an HTTP-like API in one or more machine-readable documents (files or network resources).
+This page describes the syntax of these documents and the minimal structure they must contain.

-## Document Syntax
+## OpenAPI Description Syntax

-An OpenAPI document is a text file, commonly called `openapi.json` or `openapi.yaml`, representing a [JSON](https://en.wikipedia.org/wiki/JSON) object, in either JSON or [YAML](https://en.wikipedia.org/wiki/YAML) format.
-This file is called the **root document** and it can be split into multiple JSON or YAML files, for clarity.
+OpenAPI Descriptions are written as one or more text documents, commonly called `openapi.json` or `openapi.yaml`, representing a [JSON](https://en.wikipedia.org/wiki/JSON) object, in either JSON or [YAML](https://en.wikipedia.org/wiki/YAML) format.
+This document is called the **root document**.
+An OAD can consist solely of a root document, or it can be split into multiple documents for clarity.

-This section very briefly describes these two formats and compares them.
+This section very briefly describes and compares the JSON and YAML data formats.

 JSON can represent **Numbers**, **Strings**, **Booleans**, **`null` values**, **Arrays** and **Objects**.
 An array is an ordered list of values which can have different types.
 An object (also called a Map) is a collection of name-value pairs where the names (also called Keys or Fields) are unique within the object and the values can have any of the supported types (including other objects or arrays).